bnuhouxin/MRI_Parameter_Report/README.md

 - **Step2:** Click the [**Report**]() pushbutton, then a graphical marquee interface pops up, now you need to select file path to store the reported information file ([*.mat]()) that will be produced.

   Then about one minute later, all the works will be done.
+The output information will be printed on the GUI interface, and a mat file that contains all the output information will saved to your predefined file path.

 <center><img src="https://uploader.shimo.im/f/hPttRSWuvWMElcGD.png" width="500" /></center>